fvtt-fria-ligan/blade-runner-foundry-vtt/CONTRIBUTING.md

 1. `.husky/`: This is a git hooks enhancment tool.
 See [.Husky](#.husky)
 2. `dist/` \*_Generated_: The directory contains the output of the build process.
 It is not part of the git repository.
 3. `node_modules/` \*_Generated_: A directory generated when running the `npm install` command.
 It contains all the dependencies of the project.
 4. `src/`: This is the directory you want to focus most of your attention on.
-It contains the following subdirectories:
+It contains the following files and subdirectories:
-   - `lang`: Language files.
-You may opt to do localization directly on the files. _**Note:** This is not the preferred way of doing localization._
-   - `module`: Javascript modules.
-The main file `forbidden-lands.js` imports the scripts in the subdirectories and configures the system.
-   - `styles`: The project uses SASS (SCSS).
-It is almost like CSS except it allows for modularization and more perks. `forbidden-lands.scss` only imports the various partial files.
-   - `templates`: This is the folder that contains all the html, or handlebars partials if you like.
+   - `actor/` & `item/`: Javascript documents, sheets and templates for the actors (character) and items.
+The subfolders `templates/` contains all the html, or handlebars partials if you like.
 They are formatted as `.hbs`.
+   - `plugins/`: Everything related to third-party modules goes there. _(e.g. Dice So Nice)_
+   - `styles/`: The project uses SASS (SCSS).
+It is almost like CSS except it allows for modularization and more perks.
+   - `system/`: Core Javascript modules for the game system.
+   - `utils/`: Collection of utilitary methods used in the game system.
+   - The main file `blade-runner.js` imports the scripts in the subdirectories and configures the system.
+   - The main style file `blade-runner.scss` only imports the various partial files.
 5. `static/`: The static directory contains assets and the system- and template.json files.
 This directory rarely sees changes.
-Character generation datasets are contained in `assets/`.
+It contains the following subdirectories:
+   - `assets/`: Pictures, icons, and other assets.
+   - `fonts/`: Typography files.
+   - `lang/`: Language files.
+You may opt to do localization directly on the files. _**Note:** This is not the preferred way of doing localization._
+   - `lib/`: External libraries used by the game system _(e.g. [YZUR](https://stefouch.github.io/foundry-year-zero-roller/))_
+6. `tools/`: Other utilities not used by the game system.
-6. `.editorconfig`, `.eslintrc.json`, `.prettierrc.json`: These files achieve the same goal.
+7. `.editorconfig`, `.eslintrc`, `.gitattributes`, `.prettierrc`: These files achieve the same goal.
 They lint and format the code to comply with the style guide.
-7. `.eslintignore`, `.gitignore`, `.nvmrc`, `.prettierignore`: These are ignore files configured to ignore certain directories that do not require linting or configuring.
+8. `.eslintignore`, `.gitignore`, `.prettierignore`: These are ignore files configured to ignore certain directories that do not require linting or configuring.
-8. `CHANGELOG.md`: This file contains changes made up until the latest release.
+9. `CHANGELOG.md`: This file contains changes made up until the latest release.
 It is automatically generated when one of the admins bumps the version of the system.
-9. `CONTRIBUTING.md`: You are reading it.
+10. `CONTRIBUTING.md`: You are reading it.
+11. `esbuild.config.js`: The config file for javascript concatenation.
-10. `foundryconfig-example.json`: Rename this file `foundryconfig.json` and edit it to contain the absolute path to your `Foundry VTT/Data`-folder.
+12. `foundryConfig-example.json`: Rename this file `foundryConfig.json` and edit it to contain the absolute path to your `Foundry VTT/Data`-folder.
-11. `.jsconfig.json` and `gulpfile.js`: These files contains the configuration for the scripts used to build and watch the project as well as releases.
+13. `.jsconfig.json` and `gulpfile.js`: These files contains the configuration for the scripts used to build and watch the project as well as releases.
-12. `LICENSE`: The License file for the project.
+14. `LICENSE`: The License file for the project.
-13. `package-lock.json` and `package.json`, as well as `.env`: These files are used by `npm` to configure the project, and track dependencies.
+15. `package-lock.json` and `package.json`: These files are used by `npm` to configure the project, and track dependencies.
-14. `README.md`: The Readme and project page.
+16. `README.md`: The Readme and project page.
-15. `rollup-config.json`: The config file for javascript concatenation.

 ## :hammer_and_wrench: How do I contribute?